priymavani/GIT_TASK/git_task_list_03.md

    ```bash
    git branch
    ```
+   ↦ to get list of all branch

    - **Explanation**: Displays the current branch and all other branches.

 2. Create a new branch:
    ```bash
    git branch feature-branch
    ```
+   ↦ creating new branch

    - **Explanation**: Creates a new branch without switching to it.

 3. Switch to the new branch:
    ```bash
    git checkout feature-branch
    ```
+   ↦ switing to the current branch to new branch

    - **Alternative Command**:
      ```bash
      git checkout -b feature-branch
      ```
+     ↦ direct make new branch and switch to it

      - **Explanation**: Creates and switches to the branch in one command.

 ---